About pre-teen and teenage depression

 If your child tells you they’re having persistent thoughts about hurting themselves or that they want to die, seek urgent professional help.
 Call Lifeline on 131 114, or go to your GP, a mental health service or a hospital emergency department.
 People who are depressed are at increased risk of suicide.

-Getting help for teenagers with depression
+Getting help for pre-teens and teenagers with depression

-Depression is unlikely to go away on its own, but teenagers with depression usually get better with treatment.
+Depression is unlikely to go away on its own, but pre-teens and teenagers with depression usually get better with treatment.
 This means that seeking early help for your child is the best thing you can do.

 Seeking help also shows your child that you care.
 Talking to your child and seeing a health professional together sends the message that your child isn’t alone.
 And most young people won’t seek help themselves, so your child probably needs your help to get professional support.